Transmission Lines and Terminations in High Speed Design

 This is where having a live-updating and easily accessible component library with access to supplier information and easy to update part models can be particularly helpful.
 Thankfully, as part of Altium Designer you have access to a wide array of component libraries and real-time updating supplier information easily accessible from any avenue of your production team.

 The question often arises about how close a termination needs to be placed to the end of a transmission line in order for it to do its job properly.
 It would be good to place these resistors on the PCB surface in such a way that they don’t make layout or assembly unnecessarily difficult.

 Locating parallel resistors is relatively easy.
 Anywhere after the signal has been delivered to the device input is fine as the voltage waveform has been delivered and the energy simply needs to be removed.
 Knowing this, place the parallel terminations after the last load on the transmission line out of the way.
 No need to cram them under BGA pin field, so that routing the PCB and assembly is eased.

 Locating series terminations requires a little more analysis.
-Since the series terminating resistor is intended to sum up with the output impedance of the driver, it needs to be close enough meaning that the trace connecting the two, is short enough that it does not function as a transmission line isolating one resistance from the other.
+Since the series terminating resistor or termination circuit is intended to sum up with the output characteristic impedance of the driver, it needs to be close enough, meaning that the trace connecting the two, is short enough that it does not function as a transmission line isolating one resistance from the other.
 The only way to arrive at an acceptable length for the connection is to use a simulator to see how long this connection can be and still have an acceptable waveform at the receiver.
 It will turn out that the allowable length is a direct function of the rise time of the driver.
 The faster the rise time, the shorter the allowable connection.